Skip to Main Content

 Stream food webs and salmon productivity in Southeast Alaska

 Rivers and streams in Southeast Alaska provide essential rearing habitat for some of the most productive salmon fisheries on the planet.
 Within these rivers, salmon rely on a complex and interconnected tapestry of feeding relationships known as food webs for growth and survival.
-Southeast Alaska’s coastal mountains create heterogenous riverscapes that support diverse food webs.
+Southeast Alaska’s coastal mountains create heterogenous watersheds that support diverse stream and river food webs.
 A single watershed can contain a mosaic of silt-heavy glacial rivers, snowmelt creeks, and wetland-dominated rainfall streams that have distinct light penetration, temperatures, discharge, biogeochemistry, and flow event timing.

 Contact